dansteingart/without_the_hot_air/pages_md/SEwtHA_20.md

 To summarise, public transport (especially electric trains, trams, and buses) seems a promising way to deliver passenger transportation – better in terms of energy per passenger-km, perhaps five or ten times better than cars.
 However, if people demand the flexibility of a private vehicle, what are our other options?

 <img src="figure142.png" width="219" height="166" />
-<span class="figurenumber">Figure 20.6.</span> Some trains aren’t full.
-Three men and a cello – the sole occupants of this carriage of the 10.30 high-speed train from Edinburgh to Kings Cross.
+<div class='caption'><span class="figurenumber">Figure 20.6.</span> Some trains aren’t full.
+Three men and a cello – the sole occupants of this carriage of the 10.30 high-speed train from Edinburgh to Kings Cross.</div>

-<span class="figurenumber">Figure 20.7.</span> Some public transports, and their *average* energy consumptions.
+<div class='caption'><span class="figurenumber">Figure 20.7.</span> Some public transports, and their *average* energy consumptions.
 Left: Some red buses.
 Right: Croydon Tramlink.
-Photo by Stephen Parascandolo.
+Photo by Stephen Parascandolo.</div>

 Energy consumption (kWh per 100 p-km)
 Car